i05nagai/memorandum/language/english_speaking.md

     * to represent or show sth in a picture, story, movie, etc.; portray
     * the movie depicts his father as a tyrant
     * Her paintings depict the lives of ordinary people in the last century.
+* distopia
+    * An imagined state or society in which there is great suffering or injustice, typically one that is totalitarian or post-apocalyptic
+* utopia
 * query
     * each of the reqest nodes queries the cache in the same way it would a local one
 * disrupt